NachoHotz/todos/README.md

 First execute `npm install` inside the folder.

-Then, once it´s done, simply open the file `index.js` to start utilizing the app.
+Then, once it´s done, open the `index.html` file to use the app.